 Blogging allows you to develop skills and beef up your portfolio which are GOLD, especially in this digital age.

 And I’m not just talking about a career in Digital Marketing.
-Whatever your chosen industry is—fashion, finance, family, beauty, travel, hospitality, architecture, design, anywhere, really—companies and brands are ALWAYS on the lookout for content creators and digital strategists.
+Whatever your chosen industry is—fashion, finance, family, beauty, travel, hospitality, architecture, design, whatever, really—companies and brands are ALWAYS on the lookout for content creators and digital strategists.

 So go for it, start a blog now!